 What I now do is sift through the titles of all the chapters and then select the ones that explain my personal experiences.
 If the whole book can explain my lived reality, it does far more good to me.

 I was recommended the book Chaos Monkeys at a time I most needed it.
-I could easily finish the book in one sitting because it coincided with my desire to understand the engine of social media companies.
+I could easily finish the book in one sitting because it coincided with my desire to understand the engine of social media companies and not-so-nice things about tech.
 I was suggested to read Managing Oneself at a time I was going through an existential crisis.
 These are some of the books I can quote during dinner table conversations because I had internalised what they had to offer.

 The essence of strategy, as Michael Porter puts, is what to not do.
 Going by that logic, you need to weed out non-fiction that you don’t need to read.
 Read what the book is about and decide if it has any relevance to your life.
 As a principle, I never recommend non-fiction to anyone unless I think it’ll help them better their current perspective.
 It’s easy to fall into the trap of wanting to read what high achievers read.
 Bill Gates has all the time in the world now to read plenty of non-fiction.
 You and I don’t.

 The reason this strategy works is because effectiveness of non-fiction, specifically the ones written by economists, management gurus and social scientists, hinge on reflection.
 If you don’t belong to the period of The Great Recession, you’ll never really understand the pain the people went through during the collapse of their economy.
 But if you recently went bankrupt due to using bad financial products, works on great recession become your Bible.
 Fiction does a far better job at evoking empathy while keeping you informed about subjects.
 For instance, I connected to the problems during Indira Gandhi’s Emergency Period in India more through the fiction A Fine Balance than reading 1000-page books.
 I might just read Wikipedia than spend countless hours on some abstract topic that doesn’t hold relevance to me.